dfinity/motoko/doc/md/writing-motoko/modules-and-imports.md

 ## Overview

 The design of Motoko strives to minimize built-in types and operations.
-Instead of built-in types, Motoko provides a base library of modules to handle many kinds of common operations and make the language feel complete.
-This base library is still evolving with modules that support core features, and the base library APIs are subject to change over time to varying degrees.
-You should note, in particular, that the size and number of modules and functions included in the base library is likely to increase dramatically.
-Updates to the base library modules might introduce breaking changes that require you to update your programs to remain compatible.
+Instead of built-in types, Motoko provides a base package of modules to handle many kinds of common operations and make the language feel complete.
+This base package is still evolving with modules that support core features, and the base package APIs are subject to change over time to varying degrees.
+You should note, in particular, that the size and number of modules and functions included in the base package is likely to increase dramatically.
+Updates to the base package modules might introduce breaking changes that require you to update your programs to remain compatible.
 Breaking changes are communicated through the [Motoko migration guides](../migration-guides/overview.md).

 This section provides examples of different scenarios for using the `module` and `import` keywords.

-## Importing from the base library
+## Importing from the base package

 You can find source code and documentation for Motoko base modules in the [motoko-base](../base/index) open source repository.
-There are instructions in the repository for generating a local copy of the current documentation for the Motoko base library.
+There are instructions in the repository for generating a local copy of the current documentation for the Motoko base package.

-To import from the base library, use the `import` keyword followed by a local module name and a URL where the `import` declaration can find the module.
+To import from the base package, use the `import` keyword followed by a local module name and a URL where the `import` declaration can find the module.
 For example:

 ``` motoko
 import Debug "mo:base/Debug";
 Debug.print("hello world");
 ```

 This example illustrates how to import Motoko code—indicated by using the `mo:` prefix to identify the module as a Motoko module.
 The declaration does not include the `.mo` file type extension.
-Then, it uses the `base/` base library path and the module name `Debug`.
+Then, it uses the `base/` base package path and the module name `Debug`.

 You can also selectively import a subset of named values from a module by using the object pattern syntax: